ddvk/remarkable-hacks/README.md

 # NB WARNING
 Always clear the qml cache before switching/running versions manually (the script already does that).
 Failing to do so will result in a crash

+don't delete the `xochitl.2113` or similar files depending on the version (I know root not the best place) as this is the original binary

 ## Making it permanent

 After making sure everything is ok (i.e. no crashes) if you want to make it permanent (until the next sw update), you can replace the original, before running the original or rebooting (make sure you read the WARNING above)